missnhi/smart-todo-app/planning/user-stories.md

   * As a user, I want to be able to come back to my tasks, so that I don’t have to keep the website open
   * As a user, I want to be able to create sub-tasks, so that I know what steps I have to take to achieve my goal
   * As a user, I want to receive reminders about my tasks, so that I don’t forget to do them
+  * As a user, I want to be able to repeat common tasks without recreating them, so that I can save time

   ## Features
+  Based on these user stories, we can narrow features down to the following:

+  ### ToDo Task Features
+  * Create Task
+  * Create sub-tasks (breakdowns)
+  * Tag task
+  * Add due date
+  * Set reminders
+  * Search tasks
+  * Filter By tag
+  * Save common tags

+  ### User Features
+  * Create Account
+  * Login/Logout
+  * Set account theme
+  * Edit profile